 THE BILL AND DAVID PARRY MEMORIAL FUND

 The Bill and David Parry Memorial Fund is established to commemorate the exceptional contribution made to the sport of rowing, and to Walton Rowing Club in particular, by David Parry and his father Bill.
 It awards grants to young men and women to enable them to travel, both within the UK and overseas, for rowing training, coaching and racing.
-The current Trustees are Ian Wilson (Club Treasurer ex officio), Rhian Browning, Robert Moore and Mike Hendry.
+The current Trustees are Lesley Flowerdew (Club Treasurer ex officio), Rhian Browning, Robert Moore and Mike Hendry.

 The rules of the fund, and the application process, are given below:

-1. The Fund is administered by Walton Rowing Club, a registered Community Amateur Sports Club.
+1. The Fund is administered by Walton Rowing Club Ltd, a registered Community Amateur Sports Club.
 The assets of the Fund shall form part of the assets of the Club but may only be used for the purposes described below.
 If Walton Rowing Club is unable or unwilling to continue the roles described below, the Fund shall be transferred to the Rowing Foundation or an equivalent body.